twolfson/nightlife/cities/california_san-francisco.md

 - A step above dive bar
 - $7 for mixed drink

+## F8
+- Trance music
+- $9 for mixed drink
+- 2 dance floors: 1 medium, 1 small

+## The Fillmore
+- Music venue, not a club
+- Large dance floor
+- Dance floor full but not crowded

 ## Grand Nightclub
 - Steep cover ($20)
 - Expensive drinks ($10 for vodka/sprite)